complexorganizations/Data-Scraper/.github/tasks.md

 - [ ] Enable cookies
+- [ ] Don't save anything into memory
 - [ ] Support choosing multiple elements
 - [ ] Support browsing the website without choosing any elements
 - [ ] Fix the bugs for export to xml, csv, json